CaskAle/summit-pi-project/summit-pi.md

 - `sudo raspi-config`.
 This tool lets you perform several other configuration changes at the same time, such as enabling ssh, change password, etc.

 - `sudo nano /etc/hostname`.
 Editing this file will allow you to directly enter a new hostname into the file it is stored in.
 You should reboot after editing in this way for the change to take effect with `sudo reboot`.

-### ssh

-In order to connect to the Pi remotely, you will use a tool called ssh (**S**ecure **SH**ell).
-If you have set a unique hostname for your device, you should be able to connect to it with the command: `ssh pi@<hostname>.local`.
-Where `<hostname>` is the unique hostname of your device.
-Alternatively, if you know the ip address of your device, you can connect with: `ssh pi@xxx.xxx.xxx.xxx`.
-The use `pi@` indicates the username that you are connecting as.
-The user pi is the default user on the device.
-You will also need to enter the password fo the user pi.
-At this point it should become obvious that it is also critical that a unique password be set for your default user, pi.
-If you did not create a unique password when you first set up the pi, you can do so at any time by using the `passwd` command.

 ### Mobile Phone Hotspot